 Basically, instead of the globally used hummus base, Egyptian falafel uses spiced boiled beans (ful) as its base.
 It is usually complemented with French fries, boiled eggs or omelette, and spicy fried eggplant.

 This layered bread is made of butter, to the level of having your hands dripping with it.
 Traditionally, it is served with a type of extremely salty cheese ‘mesh’ or honey.

-Wahet Omar in Cairo is THE place to enjoy a wide variety of delicacy.
+Wahet Omar in Cairo is THE place to enjoy a wide variety of delicacies.

 The experience of eating feteer is always bedazzling, especially if you eat a bite with honey and a bite with salted cheese alternately.
 This adds up to a perfect blend of sweet and savoury.

-Tip: Download the app ‘Happy Cow’ on your smartphones.
+Tip: Download the app ‘Happy Cow’ on your smartphone.
 This wonderful application gives you a list of vegan and vegetarian eateries in the city you search for.

 Cairo Food Guide for Street Eats